EbenZergaw/spider-crm/README.md

 **Logic:**
 - The endpoint will fetch all Order IDs in the database
-- If the operation succeeds, the client will begin rerendering the order components on the page
+- If the operation succeeds, the endpoint will return the Order IDs for the client to render
 - If the operation fails, the endpoint returns the appropriate status code which displays an error message on the client.

+**Output:**
+- Array of Order IDs

 **UI Components**
 - Orders dashboard page